ppb/pursuedpybear/docs/discussion/values/technical-values.rst

 this work differently here versus there?"
 Our API should make sense both in regards to itself, and also in connection to the larger Python community.

+We want to avoid "warts" and "wats" and keep in line with the principle of least surprise.

 Open Endedness
 ++++++++++++++++